barr-israel/barrcodes/content/posts/aoc2024/day19.md

 ```
 Since the amount of patterns is so much bigger than the longest pattern, this ends up being faster, despite accessing the hash set many times.

-I applied this improvement to both the single threaded and rayon solutions, and they all got a lot faster:
+I applied this improvement to both the single-threaded and rayon solutions, and they all got a lot faster:
 ```
 Day19 - Part1/(default)       time:   [4.3911 ms 4.3960 ms 4.4010 ms]
 Day19 - Part1/hashset         time:   [1.0393 ms 1.0396 ms 1.0398 ms]